 i.
 Send invitations: A box will pop on the screen asking if you want to send invitations.

-days notice.
+business days notice.
 OAS will confirm this with the instructor.

 6. Exams must be scheduled to start at the same time as the regular classroom exams.